apache/shenyu-website/content/en/projects/soul/register-center-design/index.md

 Put data to Disruptor when spring bean load.

-Soul register client get data from Disruptor, and it will send request to register server.
+Shenyu register client get data from Disruptor, and it will send request to register server.

 Disruptor can decouple data from operation and facilitate expansion.